garaxer/naturalTwitter/README.md

 ME TODO:

+Split up twitter, so a get to /tweets gets the  tweets and adds them to the DB then returns success, then we can retreive them or do whatever

 have a seperate function to split the tweets up and filter out junk

 get the stats in indivual functions and resolve on promise.all